Major: Chemical Engineering

 “Process Development of Polydimethylsiloxane (PDMS) Films for Microfluidic Device Fabrication”

 The CNST NanoFab has recently established a soft lithography laboratory dedicated to microfluidic device fabrication and soft polymer based research.
 Polydimethylsiloxane (PDMS) is a two part polymer that is readily available in soft lithography lab.
 A process database related to PDMS is in demand for the lab.
 This work is to support this purpose and has been focused on (1) understanding the effect of PDMS-to-hexane ration and spin speed on PDMS film thickness and (2) effect of plasma intensity, plasma exposure time, and working pressure on the bond strength between PDMS and glass.
 For the study, five different PDMS-to-hexane ratios and six different spin speeds were selected.
 PDMS film thickness with various spin speeds and hexane dilutions were measured using the Dektak XT profilometer.
 Results show that increasing spin speeds and decreasing PDMS-to-hexane dilution ratios produce thinner PDMS films.
 For the second study, three plasma power settings, three working pressures along with six plasma exposure times were selected.
-The strongest bonds occured in samples exposed to high plasma intensities for long periods of time and at low pressures.
-The data collected from both studies are summerized in tables and plots, and will be added to the process database for the soft lithography lab.
+The strongest bonds occurred in samples exposed to high plasma intensities for long periods of time and at low pressures.
+The data collected from both studies are summarized in tables and plots, and will be added to the process database for the soft lithography lab.

 How did you find out that you could do research in your field in the summer?